Please wait. Due to its content this page might take a while to load...

 Furthermore there might be limitations and misunderstandings regarding the communication between companies that participate in the same project.
 Sometimes there is no direct contact between the content creator and the operator or other companies within the production chain.
 In some cases it is a safer or more confident workflow for them to receive an image sequence and either do the final rendering process with one of our above mentioned tools or - since version 5.3 - to playback the image sequence directly in Pandoras Box.

 - File Size

-Png and jpg sequences compress the image's information in order to get a smaller file size.
+Png, jpg and some tif sequences compress the image's information in order to get a smaller file size.
 When being played back, the system need to decompress each single frame.
 Here not only the number of file accesses per second is critical, but also the processor's performance consumption due to decompression.
 For that reason we recommend to use bmp sequences.
 If you like to playback png or jpg sequences you might want to alter the number of threads used, this is described below.